General (scope, criteria, time limits)

 An application is inadmissible where the asylum seeker:

-- Can return to a Safe Third Country in which he or she has previously resided;
+- Can return to a Safe Third Country in which they have previously resided;

 - Can be transferred to the responsible country [under the Dublin Association Agreement];

-- Can return to a third country in which he or she has previously resided;
+- Can return to a third country in which they have previously resided;

-- Can travel to a third country for which he or she has a visa and where he or she may seek protection;
+- Can travel to a third country for which they have a visa and where they may seek protection;

-- Can travel to a third country where he or she has family or persons with whom he or she has close links; or
+- Can travel to a third country where they have family or persons with whom they have close links; or

 - Has applied solely for economic or medical reasons.
 In this case, normally a second interview will take place before the SEM takes the decision to dismiss the application.